 High-schoolers are more capable in the kitchen than when they were younger, opening up a range of possibilities when it comes to fundraising with a culinary theme.
 This potluck gets points for being relatively easy and inexpensive.
 Ask teens to bring cooked pasta, sauce, bread, drinks, or dessert.
 Hold it in a recreation center or school cafeteria and invite the community.
 Everyone pays a set fee to eat the meal and tickets can be sold in advance.

-This can be a great add-on to your holiday campaigns, Christmas or Thanksgiving events to boost participation and engagement.
+This can be a great add-on to your holiday campaigns, and Christmas or Thanksgiving events to boost participation and engagement.

 4. Big Game or Oscars House Parties